JuliaLang/julia/doc/manual/parallel-computing.rst

       end
   end

-would result in undefined behavior: because each process fills the *entire* array with its own ``pid``, whichever process is the last to execute (for any particular element of ``S``) will have its ``pid`` retained.
+would result in undefined behavior.
+Because each process fills the *entire* array with its own ``pid``, whichever process is the last to execute (for any particular element of ``S``) will have its ``pid`` retained.